 All Hallows by the Tower

 A church has stood on the site since 675 although it’s history goes back much further than that.
-If you can then go in and head down the stairs to the crypt.
-There is a museum there which boasts one one of the finest examples of an excavated Roman treselled floor in London, still in situ, the spot has been inhabited since those times.
-Samuel Pepy’s actually watched the fire from the tower of the church writing at the time “I up to the top of Barking (all hallows) steeple, and there saw the saddest sight of desolation I ever saw…”
+Once inside then,if you can, head down the stairs to the crypt.
+There is a museum which boasts one of the finest examples of an excavated Roman floor in London.
+Still in situ, the spot has been inhabited since those times.
+Samuel Pepys actually watched the fire from the tower of the church writing at the time “I up to the top of Barking (all hallows) steeple, and there saw the saddest sight of desolation I ever saw…”